Wildcode25/veintiuno/readme.txt

 - Loot Cards: Press the 'z' key to loot selected cards.
 - Match Cards: Press the 'c' key to match selected cards.

-Tutorial

-- Open Tutorial: Click on tutorial to open the game tutorial.

-- Navigate Tutorial: Use the left (`.left`, `.left2`) and right (`.right`, `.right2`) buttons to navigate through the tutorial sections.

-- **Close Tutorial**: Click the `.closeGameTutorialButton` to close the tutorial.

 Code Structure

-Player Class

  UI Class